 Dublin is one of the best cities to live in for adventure lovers.
 Whether you are a fan of the mountains or the sea, we have it all!

-Here are eight of the best activities in Dublin for outdoor-lovers.
+Here are nine of the best activities in Dublin for outdoor-lovers.

 1. Kite-surfing on Dollymount Strand

 Located a 15-minute drive north of the city centre lies one Europe’s best kitesurfing spots.
 Dollymount strand is a long golden beach with shallow, relatively flat water and reliable winds.
 Spring and autumn offer optimal conditions, however, you’ll be treated to a colourful mosaic of kites in the sky throughout the year.